-There are two locations within three blocks from each other so if one is full you can try the other, but my favorite is the big corner spot (the address mentioned above).
+TIP: There are two locations within three blocks from each other so if one is full you can try the other, but my favorite is the big corner spot (the address mentioned below).

-El Kalimán is a great late night spot.
-Had a few too many mezcales?
-Stumble over to El Kalimán and fill up on tacos and aguas frescas to counteract the damage!
+TIP: El Kalimán is a great late night spot.
+After a few too many mezcales, stumble over to El Kalimán and fill up on tacos and aguas frescas to counteract the damage.

-When we finally turned back and found it we were lucky to grab a table as someone was leaving.
+When we finally turned back and found it we were lucky to grab one of the few tables just as someone was leaving.

 It’s tiny so if you want a seat, try to come in off hours.

-Their tacos were a bit bigger than the others on this list so two were enough for me (ordering one with cheese probably helped too).
+They were a bit bigger than the others on this list so two were enough for me (ordering one with cheese probably helped with that).

 We walked in and came face first with the biggest trompo de pastor that I have ever seen.